 The Operation Jack Autism Foundation is a 501(c)3 non-profit charity (Federal Tax ID # 27-0479034) created in 2009 in honor of Jack Felsenfeld, who was born in 2003 and is severely autistic.

 Its mission is to encourage parents, relatives and friends of those struggling with autism to find a positive outlet by leading an active lifestyle that promotes awareness and raises funds for autism-related charities.
 Founder Sam Felsenfeld launched fundraising and awareness efforts by running 61 full marathons and two ultra marathons in 2010 and now works on a volunteer basis to develop programs to encourage participation nationwide.
-Through 2012, the Operation Jack Autism Foundation and Operation Jack Marathon have grossed approximately $180,000.
+Through January 2014, the Operation Jack Autism Foundation and Operation Jack Marathon have grossed more than $240,000.

 In 2009-10, the primary objective of the foundation was to manage the fundraising and expenses of Sam’s 61 marathons in 2010 and the inaugural Operation Jack Marathon.
 Gross revenues exceeded $90,000 and expenses (including the marathon) were less than $30,000.
 Most of the surplus was donated to Train 4 Autism.
 Other beneficiaries included the St. Jude’s Children’s Research Center and the Hearts and Smiles Foundation.